gordonguthrie/belka-router/docs/belka_router.md

 ## Developer API

-To make it easier for the developer of a new app we have a couple of helper functions that smooth things out when you are gradually adding routes and building out an application
+To make it easier for the developer of a new app we have a couple of helper functions that smooth things out when you are gradually adding routes and building out an application:

 * `recompile_routes/0` tells the server to get the routes from the predefined routes module and recompile and save them
 * `toggle_debug/0` toggles a debug switch.
 If debug is `on` then print statements will dump information into the shell that will help you work out why the router is making the routing decisions it is.